nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 from the list of students captured by the `Model`.
 For each student, the next steps are repeated.

 **Step 3**: The `Student#addModuleClass` method is used to create a new `Student` object from the old `Student` object.
 The method returns the old `Student` if the student is already assigned to the module class.
-Otherwise, a new instance of `StudentModuleData` is created with the given `ModuleClass` without any session information.
-Then a new `Student` object is created from the old one by copying over all the data fields and adding the new `StudentModuleData` object to the collection of `StudentModuleData` objects.
+Otherwise, a new `Student` object is created from the old one by copying over all the data fields.
+Then a new instance of `StudentModuleData` is created with the given `ModuleClass` without any session information and added to the list of `StudentModuleData` of the new `Student` object.
 The new `Student` object is returned.

 **Step 4**: The `Model#setStudent` method is used to replace the old `Student` object with the updated one in the model.